saveryanov/auto-requirements/README.md

 ### install_exact

-Install exact version from package.json if version saved there as exact (for example 1.0.2, not ^1.0.0).
-Variations:
+If package.json has exact version of package, then install it.
+Save property will be added only if this package isn't in package.json.

 * --install_exact
 * --install-exact